Hoping for healthy arms, Mets seek 3rd straight playoff trip

 Now, New York has its sights set on making a third straight

-And with four starting pitchers coming off surgery, the Mets have reason to believe they can wind up back in the World Series — if only they could stay out of Dr. David Altchek's office.
+With four starting pitchers coming off surgery, the Mets have reason to believe they can wind up back in the World Series — if only they could stay out of Dr. David Altchek's office.
+And while the entire rotation remains under team control next year, this could be the New York finale for several other important pieces: Granderson, Reyes, first baseman Lucas Duda, second baseman Neil Walker, outfielder Jay Bruce and relievers Addison Reed and Fernando Salas all have expiring contracts this season.

 "We have the potential to be better than we have been," general manager Sandy Alderson said.
 "I'm as excited if not more so this spring than I have been since I've been here."

-Things to know about the Mets heading into their opener next Monday against Atlanta at Citi Field:
+Things to know about the Mets heading into their opener Monday against Atlanta at Citi Field:

+CLOSING CALL: As the Mets try to overtake defending champion Washington in the NL East, All-Star closer Jeurys Familia will sit out the first 15 games after accepting a suspension under Major League Baseball's domestic violence policy.
+Reed (106 career saves) will likely slide into the ninth-inning role, but that could stress the whole bullpen.

 ROOKIE TO WATCH: Even before Matz's injury was revealed, 23-year-old Robert Gsellman had all but locked up a rotation spot with an impressive spring.
 The long-haired righty with the power sinker helped save a depleted pitching staff down the stretch last season, going 4-2 with a 2.42 ERA in eight games (seven starts).
 Because he threw only 44 2/3 innings, he retains his rookie status this year.

-NEW LOOK: The Mets brought back four free agents, including slugger Yoenis Cespedes and second baseman Neil Walker, but made no significant additions to the major league roster of a team that finished 87-75.
+NEW LOOK: The Mets brought back four free agents, including Walker and slugger Yoenis Cespedes, but made no significant additions to the major league roster of a team that finished 87-75.
 The biggest change during the

-CLOSING CALL: As the Mets try to overtake defending champion Washington in the NL East, All-Star closer Jeurys Familia faces a possible suspension under Major League Baseball's domestic violence policy.
-Reliable setup man Addison Reed (106 career saves) should be able to slide into the ninth-inning role if needed, but that could stress the entire bullpen.

 AP freelance writer Bill Whitehead contributed to this report from Port St. Lucie, Florida.